Results

 Showing results for "areas".

-November 01, 2015 - Level IV and V centers are State-defined and often located in remote areas. … with at least one million residents  Small metropolitan area – areas with less than one million … Because there are very few teaching hospitals in micropolitan and rural areas, teaching status was only … used to stratify EDs in metropolitan areas. … with at least 1 million residents, (2) small metropolitan areas with less than 1 million residents,
+January 01, 2010 - Level IV and V centers are State-defined and often located in remote areas. … Because there are very few teaching hospitals in micropolitan and rural areas, teaching status was only … used to stratify EDs in metropolitan areas. … with at least 1 million residents, (2) small metropolitan areas with less than 1 million residents, … (3) micropolitan areas, (4) not metropolitan or micropolitan, (8) metropolitan, collapsed category of

 January 01, 2008 - Microsoft Word - 2008_3.doc HCUP Methods Series kbr33831 Contact Information: Healthcare Cost and Utilization Project (HCUP) Agency for Healthcare Research and Quality 540 Gaither Road Rockville, MD 20850 http://www.hcup-us.ahrq.gov For Technical Assistance with HCUP Products: Email: hcup@ahrq.…

-March 01, 2024 - • Level IV/V centers provide trauma support in remote areas in which no higher level of care is … used to stratify EDs in metropolitan areas. … Accessed June 26, 2020.
-9 The collapsing of small metropolitan and micropolitan areas was required … in the South in 2011–2015.
-10 The collapsing of all areas was required in the South in 2014. … with at least 1 million residents; (2) small metropolitan areas with less than 1 million residents
+November 01, 2024 - • Level IV/V centers provide trauma support in remote areas in which no higher level of care is … used to stratify EDs in metropolitan areas. … The strata that were collapsed for 9 The collapsing of small metropolitan and micropolitan areas … was required in the South in 2011–2015.
+10 The collapsing of all areas was required in the South in … with at least 1 million residents; (2) small metropolitan areas with less than 1 million residents

 January 01, 2016 - that may affect their health.4 From a community context, SDOH can be classified into three key areas … population rates of opioid-related inpatient stays and ED visits (Low IP & ED) for the three community SDOH areas … populated (an average of 789.1 vs. 152.8 people per square mile), more likely to be in metropolitan areas